gaepdit/sbeap/docs/Role capabilities.md

 All Users with work accounts who are logged into the application can:

 * View a list of SBEAP Users.
-* Edit account info for themselves, including changing assigned Office.
+* Edit account profile info for themselves, including changing assigned Office.

 ## User Roles

 Users can also be granted one or more of the following roles.

-### Staff
+### SBEAP Staff

 Users in the Staff role can: